mahi2025/Digital_identity_protection_system/README.md

 Open frontend/index.html in your browser.

-🔐 Security Notes
+## Security Considerations

-Passwords are hashed using bcrypt.
+- Passwords are hashed using bcrypt.

-FAN numbers are simulated (no real Fayda API yet).
+- FAN numbers are simulated (no real Fayda API yet).

-Future versions can integrate with Fayda API and Facebook Graph API.
+- Future versions can integrate with Fayda API and Facebook Graph API.

-📈 Future Improvements
+## Future Improvements

 - Integration with Fayda API for real National ID verification.